zerotier/zerotier-sockets-apple-framework/README.md

 ## Higher level API (NSStream / URLSession)

 A higher level API is currently under development but not yet released.
-If you'd like to help out please [get in touch with us!]()